 I bought 2GB of RAM for it but it did not work in the machine.
 I had to send the RAM back and I am still waiting for replacement sticks to

 arrive.
 The machine runs a little slow with only 512MB of RAM in it.
 I was disappointed that the new Intel Mac Mini uses shared video

 memory.
 The old G4 Mac Mini models did not use shared memory.
 This reduces my main memory and I just wonder how good it really is.
 Apple

 says it is great because the system memory is DDR2 running at 667MHz.
 I have not had any problems with it but I haven’t really played any

 games or anything on it.

-I am not going to buy a computer any time soon but I still get excited about new things in the market.
-I found out that the Althlon 64 motherboards will start supporting PCI express by the end of September.
+I am not going to buy a computer anytime soon but I still get excited about new things in the market.
+I found out that the Athlon 64 motherboards will start supporting PCI Express by the end of September.
 This is a big improvement because I have been using the same bus technology for quite some time now.
-While, AGP has seen increases in speed simply by multiplying, I have not had a new technology since AGP and I are still using a version of PCI which was introduced somewhere in the early 90’s.
+While AGP has seen increases in speed simply by multiplying, I have not had a new technology since AGP and I are still using a version of PCI which was introduced somewhere in the early 90’s.

-Here is a short description of PCI express.
-PCI express was first called 3GIO or 3rd generation I/O (input/output).
-PCI express will be able to handle 2.5Gb/s.
+Here is a short description of PCI Express.
+PCI Express was first called 3GIO or 3rd generation I/O (input/output).
+PCI Express will be able to handle 2.5Gb/s.
 The current PCI slots can only handle 133MHz.
-AGP is faster but that is only available for the graphics card.
-The PCI express replacement for the video card slot called the 164-pin X16 slot will have a bandwidth of 4GB/s.
+AGP is faster than PCI, even the 64-bit version.
+However, AGP is only available for the graphics card.
+The PCI Express replacement for the video card slot called the 164-pin X16 slot will have a bandwidth of 4GB/s.
 The fastest AGP 8x only has a bandwidth of 2.1GB/s.
-Future chipsets might also have multiple X16 ports for multiple high end graphics cards to run side by side in the same machine.
+Future chipsets might also have multiple X16 ports for multiple high-end graphics cards to run side by side in the same machine.